Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-6/_posts/2017-01-09-additional-tags.md

 # Additional Tags

-There are two tags that are inside the `<html>` tag, but do not show up on the page itself.
-The first is the `<title>` tag and the second is the `<head>` tag.
-They both exist above body tag and they serve two very distinct purposes.
+Two tags that are inside the `<html>` tag, but do not show up on the page are the title tag and the head tag.
+The first is the `<title>` tag, and the second is the `<head>` tag.
+They both exist above body tag, and they serve two very distinct purposes.

-1. title - the text that goes between the title tags show up in the tab or in title bar of the browser.
+1. title - the text that goes between the title tags show up in the tab or the title bar of the browser.
 2. head - the head tag contains items like included files.
 We will examine these as time goes on.

 Here's an example of the head and the title tags.